AnicetNgrt/jiro-nn/examples/housing/cr.typ

 I made it possible to write _JSON_ specifications for the models so that I could easily load them, train them, compare them.

-I also started using _k-folds_ training, and saved all predictions made on each fold during the last epoch, so that I could finish my training with a prediction for each row of the dataset.
+I also started using _k-folds_ training @k-fold-mlm, and saved all predictions made on each fold during the last epoch, so that I could finish my training with a prediction for each row of the dataset.

 What I realized once I plotted all the predicted prices against the actual prices, is that the model only learned the value's statistical distributions and was guessing at random in that distribution, not being able to use the inputs to scale the output up or down.